Sharing what I find out while building and breaking things

 Illustration

-I’ve always looked forward to my Spotify Wrapped; there’s just something fun about seeing your habits turned into stats.
-It made me wonder: could I do the same for the Starbound, Minecraft, or Factorio servers I run for my friends?
-To all the stat lovers out there: follow me as I figure out how to turn messy, raw server logs into something actually meaningful (and occasionally hilarious).
+I've always looked forward to my Spotify Wrapped; there's something truly fun about seeing your habits turned into stats.
+This led me to wonder: could I do the same for the Starbound, Minecraft, or Factorio servers I host for my friends?
+To all the stats geeks out there: follow me as I figure out how to turn raw, chaotic server logs into something remotely relevant (and sometimes hilarious).

 Illustration